K-Jyothi-git/Retail-Data-analytics-project/README.md

 **Why This Project Matters**

 This project demonstrates a solid understanding of the data analytics lifecycle, from raw data to actionable insights.
 It showcases my technical skills, attention to detail, and ability to work with multiple tools and technologies-all essential for a career in data analytics.

+**Let's Connect**

+Feel free to explore the project and reach out with any questions or feedback.
+I'm excited to connect with like-minded professionals and recruiters in the data analytics field.

+**Email:** Kalakotijyothi01@gmail.com